“The best thing one can do when it’s raining is to let it rain.”

 Hiking the Carian Hinterland

 Below are impressions from my diary.
-Distances are approximates; we don’t track the trail but refer to the kms given in the Carian Trail Guidebook).
-Also, this section is so long that I divide it up in two blog posts.
+Distances are approximate; we don’t track the trail but refer to the kilometers given in the Carian Trail Guidebook).
+Also, this section is so long that I divide it up into two blog posts.
 Here is part 1, day 1 – 5.
 (If you just want the practical information, scroll down to the bottom of this page).

 01 Bozalan – Karacahisar

 The trail starts with a steep climb up the winding alleys of Bozalan village, which we had passed on our Ceramic Gulf section to Bodrum only a few days earlier.
 A man passes by with his horse packed with gear.
 Dogs bark from gardens, often chained (poor creatures), sometimes not.
 They can make a lot of noise but are never aggressive.

 02 Karacahisar – Gökçeler